Use the sun to power your home

 The many bright sides

-Solar power is clean and it reduces your reliance on traditional sources of electricity.
+Solar energy is clean and it reduces your reliance on traditional sources of electricity.
 Coupled with a battery storage system, you can still power your home even when the sun is behind the clouds.

 How does solar power work?